 America is in "disintegration mode," and unless businesses, government, and the media behave more ethically and more cooperatively, high unemployment levels and economic decline will continue.
 So said John Mackey, co-founder and co-chief executive officer of Whole Foods Markets, when he took the stage at Inc.'s 2013 GrowCo conference in New Orleans.

 The remarks were part of a free-ranging conversation with Inc.'s Lewis Schiff, a chat that covered the unique ways Whole Foods operates today, the state of the American economy, and the supermarket icons ideas for improving the way American entrepreneurs do business.

-“The virtues that made us a great nation are beginning to disappear,” Mackey said.
-“Capitalism needs to renew itself, and we need new ethcial foundation for business.”
+"The virtues that made us a great nation are beginning to disappear," Mackey said.
+"Capitalism needs to renew itself, and we need new ethical foundation for business."

 At Whole Foods, Mackey said, many of these ideas come down to finding clever ways to empower and energize employees at the store level.
 Here are a few examples:

 LET EMPLOYEES EXPERIMENT: The company tries to decentralize decision-making as much as possible, in an effort to give workers the feeling of autonomy.
 "We encourage people to try things, to do experiments.
 Most of them fail, but a small percentage are very successful," said Mackey.
 He mentioned, for example, that three-and-a-half years ago, a California Whole Foods store opened a tap room with 16 artisan microbrews, without asking headquarters for permission.
 Within 30 days, the taproom was doing more volume than the store's seafood department.
 Now 100 Whole Foods stores have such tap rooms.